Software-Improvement-Group/sigridci/docs/workflows/agile-development-process.md

 # Using Sigrid as part of an agile development process

-Many organizations using Sigrid are either already using an [agile development process](https://en.wikipedia.org/wiki/Agile_software_development), or are currently in the process of migrating towards such a way of working.
-Sigrid does not *force* you to use any specific development process, but we do believe working agile produces the best results.
+Sigrid supports all development process methodologies.
+That said, most organizations are either already using an [agile development process](https://en.wikipedia.org/wiki/Agile_software_development), or are currently in the process of migrating towards such a way of working.
+Working agile is therefore both the most mainstream and most desirable way of doing software development.

 This page explains how Sigrid fits into a [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development) development process, which is the most popular and widely used version flavor of agile.
 Many of thes best practices outlined in this article can also be used when using other agile project management methodologies, such as [Kanban](https://en.wikipedia.org/wiki/Kanban).